Creative Foundations Fund

 Who can apply?

-Not-for-profit cultural organisations based in England.
-Organisations must demonstrate through their governance documents that their primary aims are cultural and that the activities they are applying for fall within the remit of Arts Council England.
-Organisations must demonstrate that they have presented or delivered cultural activity in the last 12 months.
+Not-for-profit cultural organisations based & registered in England.
+Organisations must demonstrate through their governance documents that their primary aims are cultural and that the activities they are applying for fall within the remit of Arts Council England

-The lead organisation (the organisation submitting the application) should be properly constituted with a governing document.
+The organisation submitting the application (or lead organisation in the case of a partnership as referenced below) should be properly constituted with a governing document.

 Examples of the kinds of organisations that are eligible to apply include: